Pierre Marie Édouard Lamy de la Chapelle

-Pierre Marie Édouard Lamy de la Chapelle (1804, Limoges – 23 September 1886) was a French botanist.
+Pierre Marie Édouard Lamy de la Chapelle (1804, Limoges – 23 September 1886) was a French botanist, and notably a bryologist.

 Lamy de la Chapelle is known for botanical investigations of Haute-Vienne.
 In his research he collaborated with botanist Louis Jules Ernest Malinvaud (1836–1913).

+In 1841, he edited the exsiccata Flora Galliae et Germaniae exsiccata which was later continued by Paul Constant Billot.

-In 1866 he became a member of the "Société botanique de France".
+In 1866, he became a member of the "Société botanique de France".
 His herbarium, the Herbier Pierre Marie Edouard Lamy de la Chapelle is housed at the Institut des Herbiers Universitaires in Clermont-Ferrand.

 The moss species, Didymodon lamyanus and Trichostomum lamyanum are named after him.

+He is member of the family Lamy de La Chapelle.